 I teach about issues of economic justice in many of my classes, but this is the first year that I will formally observe what is also known as World Poverty Day.
 As I was brainstorming different ways to teach about poverty across the globe, I realized it would be beneficial to enlist the assistance of two undergraduate students.
 Together we developed this list of resources and activities.

 This post continues our new blog series on poverty.
 As our nation reflects on its progress in fighting poverty over the last 50 years, this blog series will highlight how psychology can contribute further to this discussion.
-By Samantha Melvin (Manager, NEED Lab at Columbia University) Great research starts with a spark: a lunge for pen and paper to draw a pathway or outline a study, a midnight dash for statistics software […]
+By Samantha Melvin (Manager, NEED Lab at Columbia University) Great research starts with a spark: a lunge for pen and […]